Grim reality of living near SpaceX testing site shared by Texas residents on TikTok

 Residents living near the SpaceX testing facility in McGregor, Texas, are speaking out on the effect it's had on their homes.

-While SpaceX has a number of testing facilities and launch sites, the one in McGregor, which has been operating since 2003, with over 7,000 tests conducted (around seven per day) at the base since it opened.
+SpaceX has a number of testing facilities and launch sites and the one in McGregor, which has been operating since 2003, has seen over 7,000 tests conducted (around seven per day) at the base since it opened.

 In fact, every single rocket engine and thruster manufactured by Elon Musk's space company has to undergo rigorous safety and reliability testing at the facility before being used on any flight mission.